vxsharma-14/vxsharma-14.github.io/_posts/2022-03-01-guide-jupyter-notebook-for-scientific-writing-part-2.md

   - Jupyter Notebooks
 ---

 This is Part 2 of the series on Jupyter Notebooks for Scientific Documentation.
-A brief introduction of Markdown language is presented along with useful Markdown syntaxes.
+A brief introduction of Markdown language is presented along with useful Markdown syntax.
 See [Part 1](/jupyter%20notebooks/guide-jupyter-notebook-for-scientific-writing-part-1/) for introduction to Jupyter Notebook.
+See [Part 3](/jupyter%20notebooks/guide-jupyter-notebook-for-scientific-writing-part-3/) to learn about LaTeX typesetting in Markdown and useful LaTeX syntax.
 {: .notice}

 ## What is Markdown?